 Hot Tip: Wyndham Rewards also has a points + cash redemption option that allows you to redeem as few as 3,500 points per night for awards.

 Depending on where you stay, it’s possible to get pretty decent value out of Wyndham Rewards points.
-This is true with all of Wyndham Rewards’ standard redemptions rates.
+This is true with all of Wyndham Rewards’ standard redemption rates.
 However, things get truly decadent when considering redemptions using Vacasa.

-Now that we’ve gotten the basics out of the way, let’s get into finding the Vacasa properties where you’d like to stay.
+Now that we’ve gotten the basics out of the way let’s get into finding the Vacasa properties where you’d like to stay.
 You won’t find any of these properties on Wyndham’s website.
 Instead, you’ll need to head over to Vacasa’s site to begin your search.

-On Vacasa, you’ll see the search bar where you put in your information such as location and dates of travel:
+On Vacasa, you’ll see the search bar where you put in your information, such as location and dates of travel: